Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_slides.md

 ## Common Terms

 - Host operating system (host OS)
-    - The OS the hypervisor is installed on.
+    - The OS the hypervisor is installed on
 - Guest operating system (guest OS)
-    - The OS running inside the virtual machine.
+    - The OS running inside the virtual machine
 - Virtual machine (VM)
-    - Environment the guest is running in.
+    - Environment the guest is running in

 ---